- Los Angeles Unified School District

 -

-What should I do if a member of my household tests positive?
+What should I do if I am identified as a close contact?

 -